evo-company/hiku/docs/index.rst

 your code in order to use this feature later, code is initially written in a way to make possible to run it concurrently.

-★ Query your graph using `Hiku Simple Queries (HSQ)` or using GraphQL_ (in the future).
+★ Query your graph using `simple` queries or using GraphQL_ (in the future).
 This is how client can express its needs and avoid data underfetching or data overfetching.
-Client will load only what it currently needs using one query, instead of multiple queries to different *resources* (as in RESTful APIs, for example). `HSQ` is basically a data structure in EDN_ format.
-For example:
+Client will load only what it currently needs using one query, instead of multiple queries to different *resources* (as in RESTful APIs, for example). `Simple` queries are basically a data structures in edn_ format.
+For
+example:

 .. code-block:: clojure

-    [:now]
+    [{:characters [:name :species]}]

 will result in:

 .. code-block:: javascript

     {
-      "now": "2015-10-21T07:28:00.000000"
+        "characters": [
+            {
+                "name": "James T. Kirk",
+                "species": "Human"
+            },
+            {
+                "name": "Spock",
+                "species": "Vulcan/Human"
+            },
+            {
+                "name": "Leonard McCoy",
+                "species": "Human"
+            }
+        ]
     }

 ★ Abstract implementation details of how and where data actually stored,